 - TargetInfo (modules/processing/targetinfo.py) - includes information on the analyzed file, such as hashes.

 - VirusTotal (modules/processing/virustotal.py) - searches on VirusTotal.com for antivirus signatures of the analyzed file.
 Note: the file is not uploaded on VirusTotal.com, if the file was not previously uploaded on the website no results will be retrieved.

-In order to make them available to CAPE, all processing modules must be placed inside the folder at modules/processing/.
+To make them available to CAPE, all processing modules must be placed inside the folder at modules/processing/.

-A basic processing module could look like:
+A basic processing module could look like this:

 1 2 3 4 5 6 7 8 from lib.cuckoo.common.abstracts import Processing class MyModule(Processing): def run(self): self.key = "key" data = do_something() return data